Alleged Highland Park parade shooter indicted on 117 counts - NewsBreak

 Alleged Highland Park parade shooter indicted on 117 counts

-LAKE COUNTY, Ill. ( WGN ) — The alleged Highland Park Fourth of July parade shooter has been indicted on 117 counts.
+LAKE COUNTY, Ill. — The alleged Highland Park Fourth of July parade shooter has been indicted on 117 counts.

-Robert Crimo III faces 21 counts of first-degree murder — three counts for each of the deceased victims , according to the Lake County State’s Attorney’s Office.
+Robert Crimo III, 21, faces 21 counts of first-degree murder — three counts for each of the deceased victims, according to the Lake County State’s Attorney’s Office.

 “I want to thank law enforcement and the prosecutors who presented evidence to the grand jury today.
 Our investigation continues, and our victim specialists are working around the clock to support all those affected by this crime that led to 117 felony counts being filed today,” State’s Attorney Eric Rinehart said.

-He was initially charged with seven counts of first-degree murder with more charges expected on the day after the shooting.
+The day after the shooting, Crimo III was initially charged with seven counts of first-degree murder with more charges expected.

 Comments / 0